danielbokshan/Debian_Thinkpad_X1_G6/README.md

 ```
 $ sudo apt install open-fprintd fprintd-clients python3-validity
 ```
-- Update PAM Module to tell OS to accept fingerprint as auth
+- Update PAM Module to tell OS to accept fingerprint as auth; use space bar to check the box within the editor program.
 ```
 $ sudo pam-auth-update
 ```